 You should also consider is how much time you plan to spend building your site.
 Easy-to-use builders like Weebly help if you want to get a site online fast; if you'd rather spend more time finalizing your design however, choose a more powerful option like Wix.

-What's worth bearing in mind however is that most website builders come with a free trial or free forever plan.
+What's worth bearing in mind however is that most website builders come with a free trial or free-forever plan (opens in new tab).
 It pays (quite literally) to spend time shortlisting options, testing them out, and not rushing into a premium subscription without being sure.